ricecrspy/chrispin.github.io/README.md

 The majority of the nulls values in the dataset were in the ```sale_price``` and ```discount``` columns, both of which were not used in the following report.

 #### 1.7 VISUALIZATION
-In conclusion I gathered first party data from potential competitors to create the dataset, cleaned and manipulated the data set using google sheets and bigQuery/SQL, created two new variables for frequency analysis, and visualized the data using looker studio in a comprehensive market report.
+In conclusion, I gathered first-party data from potential competitors to create the dataset, cleaned and manipulated the dataset using Google Sheets and BigQuery/SQL, created two new variables for frequency analysis, and visualized the data using Looker Studio in a comprehensive market report.
 Below is the completed report with key insights and recommendations.
 <br><br>
 ![cover_page](assets/img/portfolio/capstone/cover_page_16x9.png)
 ![categories](assets/img/portfolio/capstone/categories_16x9.png)